 5. Marking Territory

 In a bid to mark out its territory, your labradoodle may become aggressive.
-This sort of aggression is mostly directed to other dogs and occasionally at humans.
+This sort of aggression is mostly directed at other dogs and occasionally at humans.
 Someone who may startle the dog or a person violating the dog’s space that the dog does not know.

 Any of the above-mentioned reasons can be the cause of your dog’s sudden aggression.